deltachat/deltachat-desktop/README.md

 > `-w` means workspace root package, with this you don't need to have your current working directory at the repo-root to run those scripts.

-For development with local deltachat-core read the [docs](docs/UPDATE_CORE.md)
+For development with local `deltachat-core-rust` read [`docs/UPDATE_CORE.md`](docs/UPDATE_CORE.md).

 ### Troubleshooting <a id="troubleshooting"></a>

-This module builds on top of [`deltachat-core-rust`](https://github.com/deltachat/deltachat-core-rust), which in turn has external dependencies.
+- This module builds on top of [`deltachat-core-rust`](https://github.com/deltachat/deltachat-core-rust), which in turn has external dependencies.
 The instructions below assume a Linux system (e.g. Ubuntu 18.10).

-Read the error, maybe it already tells you what you need to do.
+- Read the error, maybe it already tells you what you need to do.
 If not feel free to file an issue in this github repo.

-Make sure that your nodejs version is `20.0.0` or newer.
+- Make sure that your nodejs version is `20.0.0` or newer.

-If you still get errors look at the instructions in [UPDATE_CORE Readme](./docs/UPDATE_CORE.md) to set things up [`or write an issue`](https://github.com/deltachat/deltachat-desktop/issues/new/choose).
+- If you still get errors look at the instructions in [`docs/UPDATE_CORE.md`](docs/UPDATE_CORE.md) to set things up or [write an issue](https://github.com/deltachat/deltachat-desktop/issues/new/choose).

 ## Configuration and Databases <a id="config-and-db"></a>